sillycowvalley/Hopper/Source/Languages/Tiny6502/ReadMe.md

 9. **Type Casting:**
    - No explicit casting required between types of the same size (e.g., `char` and `byte`).

+10. **Function Pointers:**
+   - Use the `func` keyword to define function pointers, assign functions to them, and invoke them.

 ## Syntax and Semantics

 ### Variable Declarations